-Teams based at the Universities of Surrey and Nottingham undertook a collaborative survey of badger carcases for evidence of TB.
+Teams based at the Universities of Surrey and Nottingham undertook a collaborative survey of badger carcases in 2016-17 for evidence of TB.

 The survey arose from a collaboration between University veterinary schools and various stakeholders, with funding from Defra.
 It aimed to determine whether or not badgers in the Edge Area in England have TB, and if so, how many and where they are located.
 The University of Nottingham team, with colleagues at Liverpool, covered the northern Edge Area counties, while the University of Surrey team focused on the southern Edge Area counties.
 The Edge Area counties are Berkshire, Buckinghamshire, Cheshire, Derbyshire, East Sussex, Hampshire, Leicestershire, Northamptonshire, Nottinghamshire, Oxfordshire and Warwickshire.
 The final reports containing the results from the study are available on Defra’s R&D website.